teklynk/twitch_chat_highlight/README.md

 ### What is this?

 It allows you to highlight a chat message and have it display in an overlay.
 Could be used on a Talk Show or Just Chatting stream when answering viewer questions on stream.
-This is similar to [Social Stream Ninja](https://github.com/steveseguin/social_stream#readme) however, I feel this is much simpler and low tech.
-No browser extensions, no Twitch chat pop-out window and is easier to implement.

 This project uses [TMI.JS](https://tmijs.com/) to connect to Twitch chat anonymously.